Have A Question About Credit Cards?

 Josh

-The Costco Amex, by comparison the Costco Card offers cash back that you can use for anything, not just travel.
+In comparison, the Costco offers cash back that you can use for anything, not just travel.
 In addition, it offers a higher rate of return for other categories.
-That includes 3% for gasoline and restaurants, 2% for travel, and 1% for everything else.
+That includes 3% cash back on gasoline at U.S. stand-alone gas stations, including at Costco, for purchases up to $4,000 per year (1% thereafter), 2% cash back at U.S. restaurants; 2% cash back on eligible travel purchases; 1% cash back on other purchases, including at Costco.
 All and all, it is a very good cash back card.
-You would get slightly more for the “everything else” category if you stuck with you Blue Sky card, but with gas, travel, and restaurants, Costco will do pretty good.
+You would get slightly more for the “everything else” category if you stuck with your Blue Sky, but with gas, travel, and restaurants, Costco will do pretty good.

 If you are going to take your chances with the Costco card, I would recommend the ultra high cash back earning Schwab Card, which is now offering an industry leading 2% on everything.
 Save your Costco card for restaurants and gasoline, and get 2% cash back immediately from Schwab.
 In that way, you should average well over 2% cash back throughout the year, and not be tied to any type of travel agent for your reward.